WasItfrog5/TelloPlusPlus/README.md

 open main.cpp file in the examples and read header file or read user guide from both SDKs, functions in the library are similiar to them

+# get() doesnt return a value directly, i will fix when i can

 # why
 this library supports every function from both SDKs, for C++.
 Provides even custom message sending for the drone